Veturna/Number-guessing-game/README.md

 # Number-guessing-game
 A simple console program.
-I will guess the number the computer is thinking of
+You will guess the number the computer is thinking of